10 reasons to make us your first choice

 MULTIFACETED RESEARCH PORTFOLIO

-We are involved in cutting-edge research that spans a multitude of fields.
+Faculty staff are involved in cutting-edge research projects that span a multitude of fields.

 These include Astrophysics, Atomistic Simulation, Nanostructured Media, Plasma Physics, Statistical Science and Operational Research, Theoretical Atomic, Molecular and Optical Physics and Pure Mathematics.

 Physics and Mathematics graduates earn 10% more than the average graduate due to their skills in problem solving and numeracy.

 You may learn how to handle n-dimensional spaces or calculate the structure of an atomic nucleus, but those skills allow our graduates to also go into fields as diverse as finance, telecommunications and education.

 Our research-active faculty ensure that undergraduate students are exposed to the latest advances in their fields of study; scientific careers in mathematics and physics are enabled by our degrees.

 Some students go into scientific industry.
 Many students, with a particular love of mathematics or physics for their own sake, will choose to stay at university to undertake research for a PhD; our graduates have worked with CERN, ESA and NASA.